rangle/ngCourse2/handout/testing/services/mocking-dependencies.md

 To create this instance the `Http` class takes two parameters: the backend to use (`ConnectionBackend` type), and the default options to use (`RequestOptions` type).
 Since we are planning to use a mock backend, we feed in `MockBackend` to the first parameter.
 The second parameter, default options, doesn't have any bearing on the mocking aspects we plan on using, so we use `BaseRequestOptions`, which is the default implementation.

-Right now this test doesn't do anything aside from setting up a mockable HTTP module - lets take a look at some actual tests.
+Right now this test doesn't do anything aside from setting up a mockable HTTP module - let's take a look at some actual tests.